 1939 - The Calvin and Alta K. Campbell House, 1210 West Park Drive, Midland MI.
 Built by Fred C. Trier.
 On March 31, 1949, the Campbells accompanied Willard Dow, president of Dow Chemical and brother of Alden, and his wife, Martha, to M.I.T. to hear Winston Churchill speak.
 The company plane went down in icy conditions over Ontario and Calvin Campbell was the sole survivor.
 In the resulting reorganization of Dow, he was named Secretary of the Board.
 Campbell remarried.
 In 1997, the second Mrs. Campbell sold to the house to Steve Rossborough.
 Sold to David and Amy Rosenberger.
 In 2001 sold to James and Amy Rosborough.
 In 2009 sold to Primacy Closing Corporation.
 In 2010 sold to Kevin and Julie Stenger.
 Listed on the National Register of Historic Places in 2004.

-1939 - The Leland Ira Doan and Ruth Alden Dow Doan Beach House, Crystal Lake, Frankfort MI.
+1939 - The Leland Ira Doan and Ruth Alden Dow Doan Beach House, 3900 Greene Drive, Frankfort MI.
 Ruth Doan was Alden Dow's sister.

 1939 - The Charles Morrison Residence, 806 West St. Andrews Road, Midland MI.
 Sold to the Candace B. Currie Trust.

-1939 - The Millard Fleming Residence, 2220 E. Jackson Boulevard, Elkhart IN.
+1939 - The Millard Fleming Residence, 2220 East Jackson Boulevard, Elkhart IN.
 Sold to Mei Tak and Kin Fai Yip.

 1940 - The LeRoy Smith House, 9503 Frank Street, Algonac MI.
 Sold in 2010 to the Thomas Eckert Trust.
 Listed in the National Register of Historic Places in 1996.